cbcrg/tcoffee/docs/tcoffee_manual.rst

 ClustalW is still the most widely used multiple sequence alignment package.
 Yet things are gradually changing as recent tests have consistently shown that ClustalW is neither the most accurate nor the fastest package around.
 This being said, ClustalW is everywhere and if your sequences are similar enough, it should deliver a fairly reasonable alignment.

-Mafft and Muscle: Aligning Many Sequences
+Mafft and Muscle: Aligning many sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you have many sequences to align Muscle or Mafft are the obvious choice.
 Mafft is often described as the fastest and the most efficient.
 This is not entirely true.
 In its fast mode (FFT-NS-1), Mafft is similar to Muscle and although it is fairly accurate it is about 5 points less accurate than the consistency based packages (ProbCons and T-Coffee).
 In its most accurate mode (L-INS-i) Mafft uses local alignments and consistency.
 It becomes much more accurate but also slower, and more sensitive to the number of sequences.